Dov Khenin: Awards and recognition

+Throughout his parliamentary career, Khenin received numerous awards and high ratings from civic organizations for his legislative impact.
+In 2010, the Movement for Quality Government in Israel awarded him the Knight of Quality Government award.
+His legislative momentum was further recognized in 2012 when he was honored with the Outstanding Parliamentarian Award by the Israel Democracy Institute and the Green Globe Award for public figures in recognition of his environmental advocacy.
+Additionally, the Social Guard ranked him first among all Knesset members for his legislative record during the 2012 winter session.
+In 2014, his work on behalf of minors was acknowledged when UNICEF rated him as the parliamentarian most active in protecting children's rights.

 Political positions

 Khenin described his worldview as based on three core principles:

 Supporting social justice

 Khenin advocates socialism, which he calls "a great change in the current unequal social-economic system, in which a minority lives in unprecedented abundance, while many are left behind.
 New kinds of poverty become widespread, the middle strata deteriorate, and social safety nets are being eroded".
 As a politician considered committed to socialist values, Khenin legislated dozens of social laws, and stood many times in support of workers' struggles.
 Yet he made clear on numerous occasions that his support for socialism does not mean uncritical support of the Soviet model.
 In 1991, as the USSR and the East-European Socialist countries were collapsing, Khenin wrote in the Communist Party's newspaper that what is needed is "neither social-democracy nor Stalinism, but a modern and revolutionary Left that can truly advance the Socialist challenge".

 Supporting peace

 Khenin was active in the peace movement from an early age, and was one of the first protesters against the 1982 Lebanon War.
 After his election to the Knesset, he continued to criticise the wars in Gaza and the 2006 Second Lebanon War.
 In his opinion, "for Israel, achieving peace is an existential necessity.
 If Israel will not find a way to live with its neighbors in the great Arab and Muslim region in which we live, we don't have a future here.
 A true Israeli-Palestinian peace needs to guarantee justice and independence of both peoples, and should give to the Palestinian people what the people in Israel already have: an independent state".